zushenyan/HTML5-realtime-multiplayer-demo/README.md

 ## How to play
-For now, you can only walk around the map with arrow keys.
+For now, you can only walk around on the map with arrow keys.
 Maybe I will add more feature in the future.

 ## Changelog
 * ver 1.0 (2013/3/6):